eWaterCycle/infra/README.md

 ## Docker images

 In the eWaterCycle project we make Docker images.
 The images are hosted on [Docker Hub](https://hub.docker.com/u/ewatercycle) .
-A project member can create issues here for permisison to push images to Dockuer Hub.
+A project member can create issues here for permisison to push images to Docker Hub.

 ## Logs